ppetrovtv/pine_script_docs/source/HOWTOs.rst

     c = close
     plot(c)

-You may see that variable ‘c’ is a Heikin Ashi close price which is not the same as real OHLC price.
-Because ‘close’ built-in variable is always a value that corresponds to a visible bar (or candle) on the chart.
+You may see that variable 'c' is a Heikin Ashi close price which is not the same as real OHLC price.
+Because 'close' built-in variable is always a value that corresponds to a visible bar (or candle) on the chart.

 So, how do we get the real OHLC prices in Pine Script code, if current chart type is non-standard?
-We should use ‘security’ function in combination with ‘tickerid’ function.
+We should use 'security' function in combination with 'tickerid' function.
 Here is an example:

 ::